How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The 76ers take to the home court of the Wizards on Wednesday at 7:00 PM ET.
+The Pelicans hit the road the Wizards on Wednesday at 7:00 PM ET.

 How to Watch